|Mechanisms of Support|

 South Auditorium & Lindegren Hall 310

 The Mentored Professional Enrichment Experience (MPEE) is an optional eight-week elective between the first and second years of medical school.
 MPEE is an opportunity for you (as SIU-SOM medical students) to pursue interests in research and career development that you would not otherwise be able to investigate.
 Regardless of the area chosen for investigation, you are expected to play an active role in the project.
 Under the guidance of a faculty mentor, you will develop the initial question, design a method to obtain an answer, establish clear goals and objectives to achieve an outcome and present the conclusions of this work before an audience of faculty and peers.
 MPEE project areas include "traditional" laboratory research, clinical research, or investigations in health-related areas such as rehabilitation, social work, health education, public health or academic medicine.
 MPEE projects could involve empirical data gathering or they could be more oriented toward library research.
 You may join an ongoing faculty research project; however, random "shadowing" of physicians performing their usual clinical activities is not an acceptable project.
 The location for MPEE may be in Carbondale, Springfield, or another approved site.
-You will need both an on-site and an SIU-SOM mentor to sponsor an "out-of-country" (i.e., some place other than the United States) project.
+"Out-of-country" (i.e., some place other than the United States) projects are not permitted.

 MPEE projects should describe distinct activities for the summer period.
-A mentor may sponsor multiple students, but the proposals should be distinct and focus on a different aspect of a larger project.
+A mentor may sponsor multiple students, but the proposals should be distinct, have separate titles, and focus on a different aspect of a larger project.

 There are many rewards associated with participation in the MPEE program.
 One example is publication of the results of your investigations.
 For example, Craig Wilson (Class of 2015) had his MPEE work with Dr. Khaled J. Saleh and Brooke Robinson, MPH accepted for a poster presentation at the 126th annual meeting of the American Orthopaedic Association.
 Eliza Davis, Kristina Lynch, and Stephanie.
 Shinn (all Class of 2012) were coauthors with Dr. Lisabeth DiLalla on Longitudinal Associations Among Peer Victimization and Physical and Mental Health Problems.
 Alexander Claussen (Class of 2012) worked with Dr. Kathleen Campbell during his MPEE experience and was the first student from SIU-SOM to be awarded a fellowship in the Clinical Research Training Program (CRTP) at the National Institutes of Health (NIH).